agentzex/NmapMostCommonPorts/README.md

 # NmapMostCommonPorts
 Print the most common ports used by Nmap default scans.\
-Nmap uses the 1000 most common ports by default.
+Nmap uses the 'nmap-services' file which arrives when you install Nmap, to list the most common ports used in scans.
+They are chosen by the frequency attribute in that file.\
+On a default scan the 1000 most common ports are used.
 If '-F' flag is used (fast scan), then this number is reduced to 100 (https://nmap.org/book/man-port-specification.html)